mpslanker/skb.io/content/en/blog/docker-contexts-+-synology.md

 {{< alert >}}
 Below is a copy of my sshd_config file, however, it is possible yours may be different.
 Please do not just copy & paste this.
 Please take care to understand what these options are doing.
 I have highlighted the values in particular and explain each of them in turn.

+It is also advised you back up this file before altering it.
+A simple `sudo cp /etc/ssh/sshd_config ~/sshd_config.bak` should suffice.
 {{< /alert >}}

 * Lines 14 & 17: Hostkey values for RSA and ED25519 algorithms